- West County Center

 Meet our Board Members

-- Drew Acree, Managing Member, Chameleon Integrated Services
+- Drew Acree, President, Chameleon Integrated Services

 - Drew leads Business Development initiatives for IT operational and technical support contracts for businesses, healthcare, federal & state government agencies, and nonprofit organizations.
 His experience and responsibilities span IT consulting practices, System Integration efforts, and Managed Project solutions.